Bharathkumaranumula/Dynamic-Analysis-of-high-speed-elevator/README.md

 My contributions include:
 - Research on dynamic behavior of high-speed elevators
-- Mathematical modeling of elevator vibration systems
+- Dynamic modeling of elevator vibration systems
 - MATLAB-based simulation and analysis
 - Interpretation of vibration results for ride comfort and safety